Get the Best Knee Sleeves for Squats & Powerlifting

 Rehband Knee Sleeves

-Popular since 1955, Rebhand Knee Sleeves offer a looser, more versatile fit and can be purchased individually rather than as a set.
+Popular since 1955, Rebhand Knee Sleeves offer a looser, more versatile fit.
+Ideal for weight lifting.

 Rehband Knee Sleeves are a time-tested favorite for thousands of weightlifters.
 It’s one of the few brands that lets you pay per sleeve, rather than purchasing them as a set.
 This makes the brand one of the most cost-effective available if you only want support for one knee.

 However, a looser fit might mean you get less support, and Rehband sleeves are notorious for starting to look worn after a few washes.
 You might find yourself replacing them more frequently than other brands, which doesn’t lend itself to cost savings in the long run.

 Deciding on the best knee sleeve for your squat-focused workouts comes down to personal preferences.
 For instance, only you can determine if you want the extra support that comes with a tighter fit, or whether interior stitching on some models is likely to bother you enough to be a deal-breaker.

 In any case, keep in mind that these products are designed to support your knees and keep the joint warmed up, but they aren’t a foolproof way to avoid hurting yourself.
 If you’re coming off an injury or feel like you need support beyond the capabilities of compression, consider a lifting knee brace instead.

 Q1: Are These IPF-Approved?

 Yes, all of the knee sleeves reviewed in this post are in the current IPF Approved List.

 Knee sleeves principally add compression to your knees allowing for greater blood flow to the area.